 The study of how top management directs business firms with an emphasis on analysis and long range planning.
 This course draws on what students have learned in prior courses in accounting, economics management, marketing, finance, business law, and ethics.
 Prerequisite: Senior classification and successful completion of all business core requirements.
-Normally taken in the last semester before graduation.
+This class is normally taken in the last semester before graduation.
 Spring.